"We travel not to escape life, but for life not to escape us." - anonymous

 • Surrounded by the mountains of Northern Thailand, Chiang Mai is a flourishing city often used as a base by tourists wishing to explore the lush landscapes, hill tribes and outdoor adventures of the region.

-• Chiang Mai is a culturally important city where historical and modern Thai architecture and traditions coexist.
-A walk around the historic center displays views of old city walls and dozens of Buddhist temples.
-The most famous of these temples, Wat Phrathat Doi Suthep, lies outside Chiang Mai on a mountainside overlooking the city.
+• Chiang Mai is a city where old and new Thai culture and buildings live together.
+Walking in the historic center, you can see old city walls and many Buddhist temples.
+The most well-known temple, Wat Phrathat Doi Suthep, sits on a mountain outside the city with views of Chiang Mai below.

 • Avoid monsoon season, June thru October.